 Essay length: approximately 15-20 pages

-Style: Avoid using jargon- or theory-heavy language, as the book is meant to appeal to both academics and a wider audience.
+Style: Avoid using an overabundance of jargon- or theory-heavy language, as the book is meant to appeal to both academics and a wider audience.
 Please use MLA documentation format.

 If you are interested in contributing to this collection, please send a 300 word abstract, a proposed chapter title, and a short bio (100 words) as an email-attachment to email@example.com by June 15, 2021.